What You Should Know Before You Are Pulled Over For Speeding

 Pulled Over for Speeding: It’s Not the End of the World

 if you get pulled over for speeding, do not despair.
 You can behave in a way that makes the entire situation less anxiety-provoking.
-You may also have grounds to dispute the ticket, so talk to a lawyer who is experienced in challenging speeding violations.
+You may also have grounds to dispute the ticket, so talk to a traffic ticket lawyer who is experienced in challenging speeding violations.

 If you have gotten a speeding ticket in Louisiana or if you have questions about your rights, contact us.